 Pierre had 7 HOUSE MARTINS today.

-Laurent observed a REED WARBLER (rouserolle effarvatte) feeding 2 juveniles at the Mare Perchée today which confirms successful breeding this year.
+Laurent saw a REED WARBLER (rouserolle effarvatte) feeding 2 juveniles at the Mare Perchée today which confirms successful breeding this year.
 One of the adults continues to sing intermittently.

-Not many SWIFTS about at the moment, although Laurent had very large numbers (up to 1000) of them on several dates last month…were these birds already migrating away from their summer quarters?
+Not many SWIFTS about at the moment, although Laurent had very large numbers (up to 1000) of them on several dates last month.

 Pierre reported a low-flying YELLOW-LEGGED GULL, 2 BULLFINCHES, a BARN SWALLOW and a SPARROWHAWK carrying prey.

-Pierre had another NUTHATCH and a single WILLOW WARBLER today.
+Pierre had another NUTHATCH and a WILLOW WARBLER today.

 Pierre reported a NUTHATCH near the Dinosaur and 2 BARN SWALLOWS today.
 The family of MOORHENS (poule d'eau), an adult and 4 juveniles, were seen gathering at the edge of the Mare Perchée to vigorously dispute over the remains of a dead fish.